AkasshShah/PredictOverApacheSpark/README.md

 ## Setup

+### Fix downloaded datasets

+First, the `.csv` files were not as expected.
+The `"`s didn't quite match up that caused issues with CSV openers.
+Also, in the true nature of `Comma-separated values`, the separator was changed from `;` to `,`.

+### Make datasets easy to access

-First, I uploaded the `TrainingDataset-fixed.csv` & `ValidationDataset-fixed.csv` to my AFS account and they can now be found [here](http://web.njit.edu/~as2757/cs643/TrainingDataset-fixed.csv) & [here](http://web.njit.edu/~as2757/cs643/ValidationDataset-fixed.csv) respectively.
+Then, I uploaded the `TrainingDataset-fixed.csv` & `ValidationDataset-fixed.csv` to my AFS account and they can now be found [here](http://web.njit.edu/~as2757/cs643/TrainingDataset-fixed.csv) & [here](http://web.njit.edu/~as2757/cs643/ValidationDataset-fixed.csv) respectively.
+This way, it can be pulled from the web without requiring authentication.